Restioson/vertex/README.md

       [guide](https://www.ibm.com/support/knowledgecenter/SSMNED_5.0.0/com.ibm.apic.cmc.doc/task_apionprem_gernerate_self_signed_openSSL.html).
       This currently works for the client, but in the future, it will trigger a warning or cause an error.
    2. You can get a verified certificate for free with LetsEncrypt through its [Certbot](https://certbot.eff.org/instructions).
-      You may also want to put an Nginx reverse proxy in front of Vertex so that you don't have to restart it every time to renew a certificate [(guide)](https://medium.com/@mightywomble/how-to-set-up-nginx-reverse-proxy-with-lets-encrypt-8ef3fd6b79e5).
+      You may also want to put an Nginx reverse proxy in front of Vertex so that you don't have to restart it every time to renew a certificate
+      [(guide)](https://medium.com/@mightywomble/how-to-set-up-nginx-reverse-proxy-with-lets-encrypt-8ef3fd6b79e5).
 3. Copy your certificate and key files to `server/docker/` (named `cert.pem` and `key.pem` respectively).
-4. Run `docker-compose up` in the main directory `vertex/` (if this does not work, try `sudo docker-compose up`).
+4. Run `VERTEX_SERVER_PORT=.. docker-compose up` in the main directory `vertex/` (if this does not work, try `VERTEX_SERVER_PORT=.. sudo docker-compose up`).
 Run `docker-compose up --build` to rebuild for new changes.
-To set the password for `key.pem`, edit the values in `server/docker/env.env`
+   To set the password for `key.pem`, edit the values in `vertex/.env`.

 **Warning:** *First time* (and in general on Docker) compilation may take very long for the server (~10min).
 Grab a cup of coffee ;).

 ## Running
 To run the server, do `cargo run` in the `server/` directory.
-You can pass it a port to run on, e.g `cargo run -- 8081`.

 To run the client, do `cargo run -- --ip <ip of server>` in the `client/gtk` directory.